sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  A. New and experimental weapons types and ammunition shall be required to undergo the same approval process as any other battlefield object.
 Current information on new weapons approval procedures is delineated in the Marshal's Handbook.
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 12

-* * * * *

 Appendix A
  Glossary